home-sweet-gnome/dash-to-panel/README.md

 Pattern for moving panel contents based on [Frippery Move Clock](http://frippery.org/extensions/) by R M Yorston.
 Ideas for recursing child actors and assigning inline styles are based on code from the extension [StatusAreaHorizontalSpacing](https://bitbucket.org/mathematicalcoffee/status-area-horizontal-spacing-gnome-shell-extension).

-Also, thanks to @robrobinbin and @franglais125 for contributing via pull requests.
+Thanks to the following people for contributing via pull requests:
+- @franglais125 for launching apps by number (w/ overlay)
+- @robrobinbin for configuring appMenu on/off in the panel
+- @frnogueira for translations